httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 exposing information about the content.
 Alternatively (and equivalently), the Content-Type header field can be omitted.

-Intermediate values for this example (all shown in base64):
+Intermediate values for this example (all shown using base64url):

 ~~~ inline
 salt (from header) = I1BsxtFttlv3u_Oo94xnmw